Series: The Whitcomb Discoveries

 Daniel woke to a room filled with smoke that stung his eyes, clawed his throat, and jumbled his thoughts.
-"I’ve got to get Ma and Pa out of the house."
+I’ve got to get Ma and Pa out of the house.

 He threw off his blanket and scrambled off the cot.
 When his feet hit the floor, he stopped.
 This wasn’t Illinois.
 He wasn’t thirteen.
 And his parents weren’t upstairs.
 He was nearly seventeen, and his parents were dead.
 He was in the trading post run by his guardian, Jim Savage, in the California gold fields.
-For the past three nights, he and Savage’s clerks had slept inside the post because they’d heard rumors of a Yosemite Indian attack.
+For the past three nights, he and Savage’s clerks had slept inside the canvas-covered post because they’d heard rumors of a Yosemite Indian attack.

-Squinting against the sun’s early rays that bled through the edges of the canvas doorway, Daniel made out the hazy silhouette of Jim across the room.
+Squinting against the sun’s early rays that bled through the edges of the doorway, Daniel made out the hazy silhouette of Jim across the room.

-“Grab your rifles.”
-Jim’s curt command cut through the smoke as he waved the men outside.
+“Everybody out.
+Grab your rifles.”
+Jim’s curt command cut through the smoke as he waved his men outside.
 “The Yosemites are here.”